 “My office was next door to his, and all day long I listened to that fabulous laugh.
 How could you not fall in love with that laugh?”

 The author also credited her husband for helping her develop her career as a novelist.

 “Jeff is my best reader,” she said, adding that he would oftentimes clear his busy work schedule to read her manuscripts and give her meticulous notes on her work.

-In a joint statement released on Wednesday, the former couple made it clear that their divorce is amicable, adding that they feel “incredibly lucky” to have found each other and are “deeply grateful for every year of their marriage.”
+In a joint statement released in January, the former couple made it clear that their divorce is amicable, adding that they feel “incredibly lucky” to have found each other and are “deeply grateful for every year of their marriage.”

 They even added that, if they had known they would separate after 25 years of marriage, they would still do “it all again.”